ironde001/ADS-500B-Team-Project/README.md

 Apply foundational analytic models to provided dataset.
 Deliverables: recorded video presentation, final .pdf document.

+## Decisions
+ 1. Dataset 2: contains data related to house sales for a couty in Washington state
+ 2. Language: Python

 ##Sections
 ### 1. Data Importing and Pre-processing
 Import dataset and describe characteristics such as dimensions, data types, file types, and import methods used